w5xd/mostly-plastic-GOTO/README.md

 <li>200 tooth Azimuth pulley, printed in Prusament PC Blend, threaded to an M10 bolt anchored to the
 stationary plywood base of a dobson mount.
 <li>300 tooth Elevation pulley, printed in PETG, with 4 hole bolt pattern matching the Caroline rocker fasteners.
-<li>Cradles with ball bearing inserts to hold the unmodified Caroline elevation rockers.
+<li>Cradles with ball bearing inserts which mate the Caroline elevation rockers unmodified.
 </ol>

 <h2>Introduction</h2>